AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/gs-asset-types.md

 1. In the toolbar, select **Add Asset Type**.

-1. In the right page, complete the following fields:
+1. In the right pane, complete the following fields:

    - **Asset Type** - Enter *MyData.PumpType*.